KIT-ISAS/RTCF/README.md

 1. Push to the Branch (`git push origin feature/AmazingFeature`)
 1. Open a Pull Request

-Also feel free to open an issue at any time.
+Also, feel free to open an issue at any time.

 ## License